LandanPerry16/Social-Group-Chat/README.txt

 Edit Profile
 Friends List

-We did experience issues caused by different group members using different IDE's.
-If this seems to be an issue when grading, the IDE we finalized the project in and recorded the demo from was IntelliJ.
+We did experience issues caused by different team members using different IDE's. the IDE we finalized the project in and recorded the demo from was IntelliJ.

 For testing purposes, the current users are:
 AOppenh, pswd1